hazelcast/hazelcast-jet/site/docs/operations/gc-related-concerns.md

 combinations of JDK and garbage collector.
 We tried the following JDK/GC
 combinations:

-1. JDK 8 with the default Parallel collector and the optional G1
+1. JDK 8 with the default Parallel collector and the optional ConcurrentMarkSweep and G1
 2. JDK 11 with the default G1 collector
 3. JDK 14 with the default G1 as well as the experimental Z and Shenandoah

-These are the main takeaways:
+These are our key findings:

 1. Due to the large improvements in the later versions, JDK version 8 should not be used anymore whenever performance is critical.